sproutfund/field-guide/catalytic-funding/managing-funded-projects/grant-initiation-project-planning.md

 * What information is needed for the grant paperwork that was not included in the application?
 * Is the program/grant fairly straightforward or are there nuances and that need to be discussed?
 * Are the grantees veterans to the process or fairly unknown by the funder?
-* Are you able to speed up the process by collection information and signatures electronically?
+* Are you able to speed up the process by collecting information and signatures electronically?
 {% endcapture %}
 {% include docs/thinking-questions.html content=thinking-questions %}